 Codebase referencing and use of the object

 ScriptX comes as standard in a single signed CAB file - smsx.cab.
 Smsx.cab is freely redistributable and and can be found on the Developer Downloads page.
 The CAB file should be placed on the web server and its location should be referenced by the codebase attribute of the <OBJECT> tag, as shown below:

 - Make sure that you provide the correct relative or fully-qualified (preferred) path to the CAB file and the correct version info (8,3,0,4) in your CODEBASE attributes.

-System administrators wishing to pre-install ScriptX over an intranet should run ScriptX.msi on each client machine.
+System administrators wishing to pre-install ScriptX.Add‑on over an intranet should run ScriptX.msi on each client machine.
 This approach is an alternative to having the control auto-download the first time a user hits a ScriptX-enabled page, and avoids the standard ‘signed component’ prompt with which a user is normally faced.

 You will still need to reference the ScriptX object on each of your pages, however, the codebase attribute can be omitted since the software is already installed.

 Alternative installers (and 64-bit Edition of ScriptX)

-If the above requirements cannot be met we suggest that you ask to review our Licensee Resource Kit which contains a larger collection of .msi and merge modules and documentation.
-The kit enables flexible installation choices, including the ability to develop a custom installer to a licensee's own requirements using the supplied merge modules.
+If the above requirements cannot be met we suggest that you sign-in and review MeadCo My Account which contains a larger collection of .msi and merge modules and for Licensees.
+These enable flexible installation choices, including the ability to develop a custom installer to a licensee's own requirements using the supplied merge modules.

 In addition, MeadCo My Account offers access to the 64 bit Edition of ScriptX.Add-on.
 Whilst primarily intended for deployment on server systems for server-side printing, the 64 bit Edition can be deployed for use with the 64 bit Edition of Internet Explorer and is required for Enhanced Protected Mode.
 Please note that the default edition of Internet Explorer is 32 bit on all Microsoft Windows operating systems, including 64 bit OSs.